 There are also hundreds of DIY reuse projects for hard-to-recycle plastics.

 A growing number of retailers are beginning to offer plant-based biodegradable gift cards as an alternative to PVC plastic.

-Target switched to biodegradable gift cards back in 2007, while Whole Foods Market rolled out a line of cards made from paper pulp last year.
+Target switched to biodegradable gift cards back in 2007, while Whole Foods Market rolled out a line of cards made from paper pulp in 2012.
 Other top names, including Aveda, Chipotle, LL Bean and Walmart, use biodegradable corn-based cards made by Nature Works LLC.